 Funding to build confidence in novel concepts and approaches.

-This scheme promotes innovative approaches that could change our understanding, diagnosis and/or management of brain tumours.
-We aim to support development of novel concepts that may eventually lead to significant improvements in clinical outcome, including quality of life, for patients with brain tumours.
+This funding opportunity is designed to promote innovative approaches that could fundamentally change our understanding, diagnosis, and/or management of brain tumours.
+The goal of this award is to develop novel concepts that may eventually lead to significant improvements in clinical outcomes, including quality of life, for people with brain tumours.

 The awards are designed to allow exploration of theories with the potential to open new avenues of investigation.
 Projects funded through this scheme should be pilot awards.
 It is intended that the scheme will allow the generation of sufficient data to support applications for larger scale projects to national/ international funding organisations.

 Funding of up to £60,000 per year, for up to 2 years can be requested.
 The expectation is that the funding will lead to and support applications for larger scale projects to other national/international funding organisation.